jetbrains-academy/rustlings-course/Fearless Concurrency/Threads/Using Message Passing to Transfer Data Between Threads/task.md

     }
 ```

-##### Listing 16-7: Moving tx to a spawned thread and sending “hi”
+##### Moving tx to a spawned thread and sending “hi”

 Again, we’re using `thread::spawn` to create a new thread and then using `move` to move `tx` into the closure so the spawned thread owns `tx`.
 The spawned thread needs to own the transmitting end of the channel to be able to send messages through the channel.

 The transmitting end has a `send` method that takes the value we want to send.
 The `send` method returns a `Result<T, E>` type, so if the receiving end has already been dropped and there’s nowhere to send a value, the send operation will return an error.
 In this example, we’re calling `unwrap` to panic in case of an error.
 But in a real application, we would handle it properly: return to Chapter 9 to review strategies for proper error handling.

-In Listing 16-8, we’ll get the value from the receiving end of the channel in the main thread.
+In the next example, we’ll get the value from the receiving end of the channel in the main thread.
 This is like retrieving the rubber duck from the water at the end of the river or like getting a chat message.

 ```rust
     use std::thread;